kuzzleio/kuzzle/doc/2/framework/classes/kuzzle-request/get-lang-param/index.md

 # getLangParam

-Sets the request result and status
+Returns the `lang` param of the request.

 ### Arguments